natebrunelle/cs2102/markdown/group4.md

 ---
-title: Group Activity 4 | Counting Cranberries
+title: Group Activity 4 | Counting Cranberries (or something) ...
-...

 Put your answers for each problem of this activity in this [worksheet](/group4.pdf).